cazacov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 > EPOCH 9 ...
 Training Accuracy = 0.991 Validation Accuracy = 0.904

 This is a clear sign of overfitting when the network just rememberes training images and fails to generalize features.
-To make learning more stable and force the network to find general features I created more data by slightly modifying source images.
+To make learning more stable and force the network to find general properties I created more data by slightly modifying source images.

 From every source image I generated another five by randomly applying the following transformations: